 Neither the Trustees of the Common Good Funds nor any associated person connected with them have received any remuneration for their services.
-Further, no directly incurred expenses were reimbursed to the Trustees during 2020-21 (nil 2019-20).
+Further, no directly incurred expenses were reimbursed to the Trustees during 2021/22 (nil 2020/21).

-9: Related Parties
+9: RELATED PARTIES

 During the year, the Common Good Fund balances were invested by Renfrewshire Council, who manage the administration of the Funds on behalf of the Trustees.
-The costs of this are disclosed in note 3(b), Governance Costs.
-The Council also acts as the banker for the Common Good Funds and all transactions, incoming and outgoing, are made via the Council's accounts.
-This creates a debtor as detailed in the respective Funds' balance sheets.
+The costs of this are disclosed in note 3B: Governance Costs.
+The Council also acts as banker for the Common Good Funds and all transactions, incoming and outgoing, are made via the Council's accounts.
+This creates a debtor, as detailed in the respective Funds' balance sheets.

 There are no outstanding balances due to or from Renfrewshire Council other than those that appear in the balance sheet.